UST-MICO/grapheditor/docs/grapheditor.rst

 A Text-Component must have a :js:attr:`width <TextComponent.width>` ``> 0`` which is used to wrap the text.
 For multiline text wrapping also set the :js:attr:`height <TextComponent.height>` attribute.

-To adjust the styling of the displayed text use the :js:attr:`class <TextComponent.class>` attribute which is used to set class attribute of the svg ``text`` element.
 The ``text`` element will always have the ``text`` class.

 Normally the text origin is the left of the baseline.
 This means that a single line text is to the right and above the calculated anchor point on the edge path.
 This can be changed by the ``text-anchor`` css attribute.